 Future progress of the technique includes performing functional studies in intact rather than permeabilized cardiomyocytes.
 This technique has the disadvantage of relying on cardiomyocytes freshly isolated (not previously frozen).
 Another important issue not directly related to this methodology but that may significantly impact it is related to the maximal period of sample frozen storage.
 Specifically, it is mandatory to

-establish the degree of myofilament degradation throughout storage time (i.e., for how long can frozen samples be stored in order to assure good quality functional data derived from the extracted cardiomyocytes).
+establish the degree of myofilament degradation throughout storage time (i.e., for how long frozen samples can be stored in order to assure good quality functional data derived from the extracted cardiomyocytes).

 Disclosures